The ELMS 4 Hours of Monza opens two weekends of Endurance races in the Temple of Speed

 How it works and how the test drive takes place in the dealership

-But returning to talk about test drives in its classic meaning, it is interesting to know how it works , which follows an almost standard script, with some variations depending on the dealership that makes it.
+Returning to the classic concept of test drives, it is interesting to know how they work , which follows a fairly standard script, with some variations depending on the dealership that carries them out.
 Usually, these are activities organized by appointment , in which the customer takes part, who gets to drive, and the car showroom consultant, who occupies the passenger seat and indicates the route to follow.
 The test, in fact, takes place on a public road open to traffic , near the dealership.
-It should be noted that, in the event of an accident , you are still covered by the retailer's insurance.
+It is important to note that in the event of an accident , you are still covered by the dealer's insurance.

 How long does it last?

-The duration of the test drive varies , but usually ranges between 20 and 30 minutes , an adequate time to give the future buyer the opportunity to understand what sensations he receives from the car while driving and to familiarize himself with the spaces and controls.
+The duration of the test drive varies , but usually ranges between 20 and 30 minutes , an adequate amount of time to give the future buyer the chance to understand what sensations he receives from the car while driving and to become familiar with the spaces and controls.

 How much?

-Being aimed at the purchase of the car, the dealership has every interest in granting the test drive to the potential customer.
+Since the purpose of the purchase is to buy the car, the dealership has every interest in granting the test drive to the potential customer.
 For this reason, as a rule, this type of road test is totally free .
-Indeed, some car showrooms organize periodic test drive events to let anyone interested in trying the cars.
+In fact, some car dealerships organize periodic test drive events to let anyone interested try out the cars.

 Realize your dream of becoming a driver in the Monza Autodrome